dhruvmatroja1905/Dailynews/README.md

 # Dailynews
-create this app using react and APIs
+create this app using react and APIs.
+It give you everyday update news